jericovalino/Train_Mask_RCNN/README.md

 ![alt text](https://raw.githubusercontent.com/jericovalino/Train_Mask_RCNN/master/extra/annotated_images.PNG)

 #### 2. Generating Tensorflow record format
 In order to use Tensorflow API, We need to feed data in Tensorflow record format.
 The script create_pet_tf_record.py given by tensorflow is modified to make it work in this project.
-You can get the modified script named create_mask_rcnn_tf_record.py in this repository.
+You can get the modified script named create_mask_rcnn_tf_record.py in this repository inside the extra folder.
 All you need to do is to take this script and place it in the models/research/object_detection/dataset_tools. <br/>

     Note: create_mask_rcnn_tf_record.py is modified in such a way that given a mask image, it should found bounding box around objects on it owns and hence you don't need to spend extra time annotating bounding boxes but it comes at a cost, if mask